Aerial work platform: Scissor lift

 The contraction of the scissor action can be hydraulic, pneumatic or mechanical (via a leadscrew or rack and pinion system).
 Depending on the power system employed on the lift, it may require no power to descend, able to do so with a simple release of hydraulic or pneumatic pressure.
 This is the main reason that these methods of powering the lifts are preferred, as it allows a fail-safe option of returning the platform to the ground by release of a manual valve.

 Apart from the height and width variables, there are a few considerations required when choosing a scissor lift.
 Electric scissor lifts have smaller tyres and can be charged by a standard power point.
 These machines usually suit level ground surfaces and have zero or minimal fuel emissions.
 Diesel scissor lifts have larger rough terrain tyres with high ground clearance for uneven outdoor surface conditions.
 Many machines contain outriggers that can be deployed to stabilise the machine for operation.

-Hotel lift

-There are a number of smaller lifts that use mechanical devices to extend, such as rack and pinion or screw threads.
-These often have juxtaposed sections that move past each other in order to facilitate movement, usually in a vertical direction only.
-These lifts usually have limited capability in terms of weight and extension, and are most often used for internal maintenance tasks, such as changing light bulbs.
+Mast lift (also pillar lift, vertical personnel lift)

+A mast lift, also known as a pillar lift or vertical personnel lift, uses a vertical mast to raise a single-person platform.
+Working heights typically range from 3.5 metres to 6 metres in indoor models.
+The mast extends through telescoping aluminium sections driven by either a chain-driven mechanism, screw thread, or rack and pinion.

+Mast lifts are classified as Type 1 / Group A under EN 280, the European safety standard for mobile elevating work platforms: the platform is stationary while elevated and the unit is movable only at low platform height.
+They are typically dimensioned to pass through standard 800 mm interior doorways and to fit inside goods elevators, distinguishing them from larger scissor lifts and boom lifts which are excluded from many indoor environments by their footprint.

+Common applications include indoor lighting installation and service, signage installation, ceiling cleaning, sprinkler head inspection, ventilation access, and stockpicking in retail and warehouse environments.
+The single-operator guarded platform with a harness anchor distinguishes mast lifts from stepladders for tasks above two metres, where the European Work at Height Directive and member-state workplace safety authorities recommend MEWP equipment over ladders for routine indoor work.